Women investors: how this powerful new generation will impact wealthMarch 8, 2019

 Whenever advisors talk about a powerful new generation of investors, the assumption is they’re referring to millennials.
-In fact, the “new” investors that will have the greatest impact on financial wealth in Canada in the near term are not millennials, but rather women.
-Yes … women.
+In fact, women are the “new” investors that will have the greatest impact on financial wealth in Canada in the near term.

 Don’t overlook the role of daughters

 Barbara Stewart, an expert on the issue of women and finance, wrote about daughters as the rising wealth influencers.
 She pointed out that women are more likely to be the caregivers to elderly parents than sons.
 Let’s call this daughter care.
 Women provide nearly 2/3 of the care for their aging parents and even their in-laws – in fact, they are 28% more likely to care for a parent than sons.

 Elder care includes elderly parents or in-laws handing over investment responsibility to someone else, usually daughters.
 And, thanks to wealth transfer and people living longer lives, investing will become a larger and larger part of daughter care.